 - American Indian and Alaska Natives – The Association partners with the Tulalip Tribe to offer a variety of educational programming to their members through various health fairs and school-based activities.
 We also partner with the Seattle Indian Health Board to offer culturally appropriate cooking demos and advocate for sustained funding of the tribal health program.

-- Asian American Community – The Association partners with Uwajimaya, Eli Lily and International Community Health Services (ICHS) to provide educational programming, information and resources.
+- Asian American Community – The Association partners with Uwajimaya, Eli Lilly and International Community Health Services (ICHS) to provide educational programming, information and resources.
 Activities include: free diabetes education, screenings and healthy-eating grocery shopping tours.

 Check out our parent mentor volunteer program full of parents just like you!